 Examples of some of the other situations in which we may disclose information about you include:

 - Disclosure to law enforcement agencies, where necessary for crime prevention or detection

 - Disclosure to local authorities, for purposes connected with electoral registration, council tax or the investigation of benefit fraud

-- Disclosure to the Quality Assurance Agency (QAA), during institutional audits and other quality assessment exercises
+- Disclosure to the Quality Assurance Agency (QAA) and/or Office for Standards in Education, Children's Services and Skills (Ofsted) during institutional audits and other quality assessment exercises

 - If you leave the University owing money to the University, we may at our discretion pass this information to a debt collection agency

 - We may disclose information for the purpose of verifying the data about you held by the University, by another higher education institution or by government agencies